Frequently Asked Questions

 know there is no supply.

-4. Water shoes - you will need them for some of the lunch
+4. Water shoes - you will need water shoes with strong

 5. Boats.
 The boats used on the tour are stable coxed